 - reasonably suspects inappropriate behaviour by a staff member towards a student/child, which does NOT involve sexual abuse or likely sexual abuse; or - becomes aware of a complaint or report in relation to behaviour by a staff member towards a student/child that a student/child (or a student's/child's parent or another person) considers to be inappropriate, but which does NOT involve sexual abuse or likely sexual abuse, must report the matter to the Principal/Entity Director or another Student/Child Protection Contact and complete Part A (Record of Concern) of the Student Protection Report Form A and submit it to the Principal/Entity Director.
-If the report is about the Principal/Entity Director, Part A (Record of Concern) of the Student Protection Regional Director of Northern Region EREA.
+If the report is about the Principal/Entity Director, Part A (Record of Concern) of the Student Protection Report Form A must be submitted to the Regional Director of Northern Region EREA.